• Calling days and hours of the governing body of the National Bank of Moldova for citizens.

 Coverage

-The CDIS was first conducted in Moldova in 2010 and included 2,945 companies with foreign capital (almost all active businesses).
-Today, approximately 3,500 companies participate in the survey each year, including deposit-taking corporations, other financial corporations, and non-financial corporations.
-The CDIS statistics in Moldova does not include data on: investment in real estate; outward investment; investment between fellow enterprises (having the same common direct investor).
+The CDIS was first conducted in Moldova in 2010, based on the data for 2009, and included 2 945 companies with foreign capital (almost all active businesses with foreign direct investment in that period).
+Today, approximately 3 500 companies participate in the survey each year, including deposit-taking corporations, other financial corporations, and non-financial corporations.
+The CDIS statistics in the Republic of Moldova does not include data on: investment in real estate; outward investment; investment between fellow enterprises (having the same common direct investor).

 Data sources